A female cyclist has died on a notoriously dangerous stretch of road near Taupo after being hit by a truck.

 Local councillor Keith Crate, who helps organise Bike Taupo events, called the accident a "tragedy".

 Work was just about to begin on widening three areas of the stretch of road.
 However the place where the accident occurred was not in any of those proposed areas, he said.

 "It's sort of realised our worst fears.
 It's been a road that everyone has been talking about for years."

-He said his thoughts were with the family of the woman who died.
+His thoughts were with the family of the woman.

 - © Fairfax NZ News

 Would you like to see the development of the Hamilton Gardens fast-tracked?Related story: Hardaker aims to reinvest in Hamilton